Curved Page Divider

 Communication with Birth Parents:

 Open adoption means talking with the birth parents is essential.
 If you're thinking about adopting, get ready to be open and honest with them.
-Building a good relationship with the birth family is critical, putting the kid first.
+Building a good relationship with the birth family is critical, putting the child first.
 Set clear rules and know what to expect from the start.
-That way, you can keep things sound between everyone for a long time.
+That way, you can maintain a good relationship with everyone for a long time.

 Benefits of Openness:

-Open adoption is excellent for both the kid and the birth parents.
+Open adoption is excellent for both the child and the birth parents.
 It helps the child feel like they belong by letting them stay in touch with where they come from.
 Being open about adoption can also help people understand it better, making it less of a big deal.
-For birth parents, open adoption can make them feel better knowing their kid is happy and safe and they can still be a part of their life.
+For birth parents, open adoption can make them feel better knowing their child is happy and safe, and they can still be a part of their life.

 Challenges of Closed Adoption: